Azure/blobxfer/docs/01-installation.md

 dependency and your platform.
 Please follow the pre-requisites section first prior to invoking installation via `pip`.

+It is strongly recommended to use a 64-bit Python interpreter.

 ### Pre-requisites
 `blobxfer` has dependencies which require a C compiler if your platform does not have pre-made binary wheels for these dependencies.
 Please follow the